takuto-san/100-days-of-code/log.md

 - Retrived the memory map using UEFI and EDKII features
 - Gained a basic understanding of pointers
 - Transcribed the lecture code to follow and understand its execution flow

+### Day 36: June 7

+**Today's Progress**
+- Solved two problems from LeetCode's Top Interview 150
+- Completed the section 3a of "Create Yor Own OS from Scratch"（Second round）
+- Completed sections 1.1~1.3 of the Cisco Networking Academy’s “Networking Basics” course

+**What I Learned?**
+- Practiced solving problems involving Stack:
+    - 224 Basic Calculator
+    - 141 Linked List Cycle
+- Reviewed how to retrieve the memory map using UEFI Boot Services
+- Studied an overview of networking fundamentals